imbo/imboclient-php-cli/docs/index.rst

     :language: yaml
     :linenos:

 The ``default`` key should point to the server definition that is to be used per default.
 If you need to execute a remote command (for instance adding / deleting images) from another server, specify the ``--server <server>`` option when executing the command.
 When a server definition is labeled as not active (``active: false``) you can not execute remote commands for that server.
-These flags can be changed manually by editing the configuration file, or by using the `activate <activate-command>` or `deactivate <deactivate-command>` commands in the client.
+These flags can be changed manually by editing the configuration file, or by using the :ref:`activate <activate-command>` or :ref:`deactivate <deactivate-command>` commands in the client.

 Commands
 ++++++++